 The Link between Rheumatoid Arthritis and Obesity in Women

-Obese women may be at a greater risk for the development of Rheumatoid Arthritis (RA) according to various studies completed in recent years.
+Obese women may be at a higher risk for the development of Rheumatoid Arthritis according to various studies completed in recent years.
 One study which followed 813 women from 1980 to 2007 showed 9.2 percent risk per 100,000 obese women.
-Obesity was linked to a 52 percent increase in RA.

 What is Rheumatoid Arthritis?

-RA is described as an inflammatory, auto-immune disease of the joints which is characterized by swelling, pain and stiffness in the joints.
-It is the most common type of inflammation arthritis and is a condition that affects more than 1.3 million Americans of which more than half are women therefore making it more common in women than men.
+RA is an inflammatory, auto-immune disease of the joints which is characterized by swelling, pain, and stiffness in the joints.
 In RA, tissues and joints are attacked by the immune system.
 Although it most often appears between the ages of 25 and 50, it can occur at any age.

 RA tends to affect:

 It is a symmetrical disease and what that means is....typically, when one shoulder is inflamed, so is the other.
 When one hand is affected, so is the other.
-Morning stiffness is a common symptom that can be so intense, it makes it very difficult for a person to get dressed.
+Morning stiffness is a common symptom that can be so intense, it makes it very difficult for you to perform tasks as simple as getting dressed.

 Complications that may result from RA include: